ChristianHallerX/DataScienceProjects/RockPermeabilityPrediction/README.md

-# Adv_Data_Science_Cap
-## BP Reservoir Permeability -- Measurements on rock samples for rock permeability
+# BP Reservoir Permeability -- Measurements on rock samples for rock permeability

 For a description of the data set used for this project, please read the introduction in the main file "BP_Reservoir_Permeability_WatsonStudio.ipynb"